 I had a nervous breakdown in 2010.
-While I was recovering, I met a man and fell pregnant.
-I wrote this in November 2011, when I was around 3 months pregnant with S. I had come off my medication when I first found out I was pregnant, and was struggling with withdrawal from that, with the normal pregnancy hormones, and with finding out first hand what gaslighting feels like.
+While I was recovering, I met a man and became pregnant quite quickly.
+I wrote this in November 2011, when I was around 3 months pregnant with S. I had come off my antidepressants when I first found out I was pregnant, and was struggling with withdrawal from that as well as dealing with the usual early pregnancy hormones – and finding out first hand what gaslighting feels like.

 This is how it happens.
 It’s not a sudden jump into a massive pool of crazy; it’s gradual.
 The madness creeps up, insidious.
 To start with you might have a few days of feeling ok; good, even.
 You can do this; it’s not so hard.
 Followed by maybe a half day of feeling like you’re Chicken Licken and the sky is falling in.
 And then, gradually, over time, you find that you have half a day, tops, where you feel like you could probably cope, if you really concentrate.
 Followed by a week and a half of unrelenting hell.
 I have fallen into the bog of eternal stench and there are no ladders to help me get out.

 Madness is sneaky; it creeps in the back door while you’re busy doing other things.
-And once it’s there, it’s like the worst kind of unwelcome house guest, the kind that turns up with a bag of dirty laundry and stinky shoes, and you just groan and know it’s going to be a long while before it leaves.
+And once it’s there, it’s like the worst kind of unwelcome house guest.
+The kid that turns up with a bag of dirty laundry and puts its dirty feet up on the furniture, and you just groanand know it’s going to be a long while before it leaves.